CGvanDrunen/Portfolio_minor_ADS/README.md

 Another form of communication I had to attend to were the weekly meetings with our problem owner Salcedo Rahola Baldiri.
-After week 7 until week 15 my task was to make MC Sway online files through which to briefly present our progress with to our problem owner.
+After week 7 until week 15 my task was to make MS Sway online files through which to briefly present our progress with to our problem owner.
 I also had to lead the conversation and whenever a topic was met that someone else had worked more on I had to make sure they got their time to explain their progress.
 Below is a table with the sway links for each week, though I must mention that these